NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Best_Practices.md

 ## Submitting Read Group Names

 The `read_group` entity requires a `read_group_name` field for submission.
 If the `read_group` entity is associated with a BAM file, the submitter should use the `@RG` ID present in the BAM header as the `read_group_name`.
-This will help expedite the largely-automated harmonization process and reduce the possibility of errors.
+This is important for the harmonization process and will reduce the possibility of errors.